Maria Lopez was named Barry University women’s tennis program’s first full-time assistant coach in October 2012.

 In 2013, Lopez was named the Intercollegiate Tennis Association National Assistant Coach of the Year for the second straight year.
 She helped coach the Bucs to a 27-1 record and appearance in the NCAA quarterfinals, where Barry fell to eventual champ Armstrong Atlantic, 5-3.
 Lopez helped improve the team's doubles play, and freshmen Elisabeth Abanda and Emma Onila received All-American honors as a duo.

 In 2012, Lopez was named the ITA National Assistant Coach of the Year.
-Barry went 26-1, advancing to the NCAA Division II semifinals before bowing out, 5-2, to eventual champion Armstrong Atlantic.
+Barry went 26-1, advancing to the NCAA semifinals before bowing out, 5-2, to eventual champion Armstrong Atlantic.
 She helped coach three All-Americans, Cristina Valladares, Linda Fritschken and Mona Mansour, and an Academic All-American, Julie Stas, as the Bucs rolled through the regular season unbeaten.

 In 2011, Lopez assisted the Buccaneers in their run to the NCAA Championship.
 The Bucs went 26-1, beating Lynn, 5-3, to win the national title.
 Barbi Pocza was named the Division II National Player of the Year.